aluxnimm/outlookcaldavsynchronizer/README.md

 Download and extract the `OutlookCalDavSynchronizer-<Version>.zip` into any directory and start setup.exe.
 You can change the default install path, but you need to use a directory on the `C:\` drive.
 If the installer is complaining about the missing Visual Studio 2010 Tools for Office Runtime, install it manually from [Microsoft Download Link](https://www.microsoft.com/en-us/download/details.aspx?id=48217)
+YOu should also update manually to the latest Visual Studio 2010 Tools for Office Runtime (Version 10.0.60724) if you have an older version installed, since some COMExceptions have been fixed.

 ### Changelog ###

+#### 2.3.0 ####
+- New features
+	- Save Outlook 2007 toolBar position and visibility in Registry, github issue 102.
+	- Implement duplicate event cleanup in Event mapping configuration.
+	- Add CalDavConnectTimeout as general option (feature 46).
+- Bug fixes
+	- Fix commandbar for OL2007, ticket #339
+	- Some fixes for recurrence exceptions if timezone of appointment is different to Outlook local timezone.
+	- Fix setting organizer name in Outlook from CommonName and Email.
+	- Use general option to show reports for warnings and/or errors also for systray notifications, github issue 143.
+	- Map also default events to private when mapping option is activated, ticket #329.
+	- Do not steal focus when showing ProgressForm (#328 Window steal focus when initiating sync).
+	- validate input in GeneralOptionsForm.

 #### 2.2.0 ####
 - New features